Gab-Mello/rabbitmq_dlq_manager/README.md

   - Reprocess messages from the DLQ to the main queue.
   - Discard unwanted messages.
 - **Monitoring:**
-  - Integration with Prometheus and Grafana for queue and message monitoring.
   - Metrics such as the number of messages in the DLQ, reprocessing rate, and average time of messages in the DLQ.
 - **API Documentation:** Automatic API documentation with Swagger for easy use of REST APIs.